Days of the Week in Japanese and Their Etymology [plus Pronunciation]

 The beginning of the word is different for each day, while the end part remains identical no matter what day of the week.

-One last thing worth mentioning in this brief introduction is how the Japanese days of the week are abbreviated.
 When writing the days of the week in Japanese, it’s common to just write the first kanji, the part that describes the day.

 Instead of writing out the whole word for “Monday,” 月曜日 (げつようび), you can write just 月.